 You are not immune from speed camera fines either just because you are in a hire car.
 The hire car company is likely to take a deposit from your credit card and if you receive any speeding fines they will be charged out of this.

 These tips are from things I learned when driving in Iceland in winter.
 I think they will help you to have a great experience when you explore the country and most importantly keep you safe.
+If you are taking your trip to Iceland in the summer, then hiring a camper van is an excellent way to explore the country and take your adventure to the next level and there’s plenty of campsites en route to help you plan your trip.

 Have you ever hired a car in Iceland?
 What tips would you share from your experience of driving in Iceland?